 It is important to remember that information on flood risk is being updated continuously.
-This is particularly true now that the LLFA have taken responsibility for carrying out and recording flood investigations under the FWMA.
+This is particularly true now that the LLFA have taken responsibility for carrying out and recording flood investigations under the Flood and Water Management Act 2010.
 The Environment Agency has a rolling programme of flood modelling and mapping studies, and updates to the Flood Map are made quarterly.
 Where new mapping studies are carried out this will also affect the definition of the functional floodplain (Flood Zone 3b) and Flood Zone 3a + climate change.
 It is important that the Environment Agency is consulted to determine whether updated information is available prior to commencing a detailed Flood Risk Assessment.

 The SFRA should be periodically updated when new information on flood risk, flood warning or new planning guidance or legislation becomes available.
-New information on flood risk may be provided by Oxfordshire County Council, the Highways Authority, Thames Water, and the Environment Agency.
+New information on flood risk may be provided by Oxfordshire County Council as the Lead Local Flood Authority and Highways Authority, Thames Water, and the Environment Agency.
 It is recommended that the SFRA is reviewed internally on an annual basis, allowing a cycle of review, by checking with the above bodies for any new information to allow a periodic update.